Referencing and plagiarism

-It is University policy that Harvard (AGPS) or APA referencing styles be used in all courses, with the exception of the Law School in the Faculty of Business and Law which uses AGLC.
+It is University policy that Harvard (AGPS) or APA referencing styles be used in all courses, with the exception of School of Law and Justice in the Faculty of Business, Education, Law and Arts which uses AGLC.

 For advice relating to the specific requirements of referencing assignments, always consult your lecturer, supervisor or tutor as to which style is required.

 At university, plagiarism is regarded as a type of cheating.
 Plagiarism is presenting someone else's work as if you created/wrote it yourself.
 This work could be written text, images, artwork, computer code or mathematical formulas.
 If you do not provide references to the source of the ideas or data you have used, then you are presenting someone else's work as if it is your own and you have plagiarised.